2024-09-11

 The downside of publishing on the Web is the need to keep enhancing your site's presentation.
 The technology for using the Web keeps improving.
 Device capabilities and bandwidth evolve.
 The Web languages evolve, and old ways of presenting information are replaced by new ways.
 Visitors' prior knowledge, browsing skills, preferences, expectations, and interests change.

-Redesign your site occasionally.
-Commercial sites do a redesign every couple of years, to keep the site from looking old and neglected.
+Re-design your site occasionally.
+Commercial sites do a re-design every couple of years, to keep the site from looking old and neglected.

 Feedback from site visitors and information from your web usage logs can tell you what needs improving.
 Learn from how other sites present their content.
 Features that were trendy and cutting-edge a few years ago may look old-fashioned as newer approaches become popular: keep aware of new devices and browser features, and decide if you need to use them.
+Here are some things you might want to do:

 Web content management systems and other web site generator tools are available that can make it easier to get started.
 Blogging and Wiki software can be used to build web sites and to separate content from presentation.
-Some of these tools provide "themes" that establish a set of visual design rules for a site, generate navigation links, and shield the site creator from the details of HTML and site publishing.
+Some of these tools provide "themes" or "layouts" that can establish a set of visual design rules for a site, generate navigation links, and shield the site creator from the details of HTML and site publishing.
 Each content management system makes some tasks easy and other tasks difficult.
 (I don't use these systems myself, but some people really like them.
 See below.)

 Some companies provide a complete service: hosting your site, registering your domain, handling your email, and providing tools to build web pages (for example, Square).
 You'll pay extra -- which is OK if you get good services.
 If you are considering a service like this, talk with current users of the service about their experience before you commit.

 HTML is known as a "markup" language.
-That is, it consists of regular words, and symbolic "marks" that specify how the text will be arranged, decorated, and presented.
+That is, it consists of regular text, and symbolic "marks" that specify how the text will be arranged, decorated, and presented.
 HTML's markup is enclosed in angle brackets: a paragraph is indicated as <p>Paragraph text...</p> and so on.

 The syntax and interpretation of HTML and its associated languages is specified by the World Wide Web Consortium (W3C).
 An HTML document marks some of its text as headings, some as paragraphs, some as bold, and so on.
 This used to be called "semantic markup."
-Whe the HTML is presented to a reader, there are rules that say how to display text according to the specified semantics -- and you can change the rules.
+When the HTML is presented to a reader, there are rules that say how to display text according to the specified semantics -- and you can change the rules.

 Some Web Content Management Systems have their users specify text in a simpler input language called Markdown and translate it to HTML internally.
 Different applications use slightly different "flavors" of the Markdown language, which can make it difficult to share markdown text or to move from one WCMS to another.
 I think it's better to learn HTML features as you need them.